Programming language generations: Third generation (3GL)

 3GLs are much more machine-independent (portable) and more programmer-friendly.
 This includes features like improved support for aggregate data types and expressing concepts in a way that favors the programmer, not the computer.
 A third-generation language improves over a second-generation language by having the computer take care of non-essential details.
 3GLs are more abstract than previous generations of languages, and thus can be considered higher-level languages than their first- and second-generation counterparts.
 First introduced in the late 1950s, Fortran, ALGOL, and COBOL are examples of early 3GLs.

-Most popular general-purpose languages today, such as C, C++, C#, Java, BASIC and Pascal, are also third-generation languages, although each of these languages can be further subdivided into other categories based on other contemporary traits.
+Most popular general-purpose languages today, such as C, C++, C#, Java, and BASIC, are also third-generation languages, although each of these languages can be further subdivided into other categories based on other contemporary traits.
 Most 3GLs support structured programming.
 Many support object-oriented programming.
 Traits like these are more often used to describe a language rather than just being a 3GL.